 - ½ teaspoon fresh ground black pepper

-- 1 cup coconut milk creamer
+- 1 cup coconut milk creamer or coconut milk (optional)

 - drizzle of olive oil (optional garnish)

 - Preheat the oven to 400 degrees F. On a sheet pan add the butternut squash cubes rinsed in a bit of water.
 Roast for 25-30 minutes until slightly crispy and browned.
 Meanwhile chop the other vegetables.